-STATUS CRITERIA IMPACT RECOMMENDATION/REQUIREMENT Good Standing Both a cumulative GPA and a term GPA of 2.00 or above.
+Status Criteria Impact Recommendation/Requirement Good Standing Both a cumulative GPA and a term GPA of 2.00 or above.
 No action required Academic Review Either a cumulative GPA or a term GPA under 2.00 at the end of the term, or both under 2.00 and not previously on Academic Review.
-No action by college - warning only; however the eligibility for financial aid and scholarships may be affected.
-Please refer to the Financial Aid and Standards of Satisfactory Academic Progress section.
-Reduction in academic load, work hours, and/or co-curricular activities recommended.
+No action by college-warning only; however, the eligibility for financial aid and scholarships may be affected.
+Please refer to the Financial Aid and Standards of Satisfactory Academic Progress section in the catalog.
+Reduction in academic load, work hours and/or co-curricular activities recommended.
 Meet with assigned academic advisor.
 Academic Probation Both a cumulative GPA and a term GPA for current term under 2.00 and previously on Academic Review for one term.
 Second level of warning of academic difficulty.
+The eligibility for financial aid and scholarships is affected.
+Reduction in academic load, work hours and/or co-curricular activities recommended.
+Must meet with assigned academic advisor.
+Academic Probation Continued Status reserved for students returning from Academic Suspension.
 Eligibility for financial aid and scholarships may be affected.
-Reduction in academic load, work hours, and/or co-curricular activities recommended.
-Must meet with assigned academic advisor.
-Academic Probation Continued Both a cumulative GPA and a term GPA under 2.00 and a cumulative GPA lower than the previous term.
-No action by college Must meet with assigned academic advisor, demonstrated improvement or academic dismissal.
-Academic Suspension Both a cumulative GPA and a term GPA under 2.00 and a cumulative GPA lower than the previous term.
+Must adhere to Student Success Plan and demonstrate improvement to avoid academic dismissal.
+Academic Suspension Both a cumulative GPA and a term GPA under 2.00 and previously on Academic Probation.
 Precluded from enrollment for one full fall or spring term.
-In the case of academic suspension from spring grades, students will not be withdrawn from summer I classes but the will be prohibited from summer II.
-Student attending GCC on an F-I Visa must contact the International Student Advisor.
-Following a full semester break, must appeal to the Dean of Enrollment or designee for reinstatement for readmission.
-Academic Dismissal Both a cumulative GPA and a term GPA under 2.00 and a cumulative GPA lower than the previous term, and previously on Academic Suspension.
+In the case of academic suspension from spring grades, students will not be withdrawn from summer I classes but will be prohibited from summer II.
+Students attending GCC on an F-1 Visa must contact the International Student Advisor.
+Following a full semester break, must appeal to the Director of Advising and Transfer or designee for reinstatement.
+Upon reinstatement, must create and follow a Student Success Plan.

+Status Criteria Impact Recommendation/Requirement Academic Dismissal Both a cumulative GPA and a term GPA under 2.00 and previously on Academic Suspension.
 Precluded from future enrollment.

 GCC recognizes that unusual circumstances may affect any of the academic standing actions described above.
-Students may request a review of their individual circumstances to determine if they warrant additional action by contacting the Director of Advising, Career, and Transfer.
-Students receiving federal financial aid should refer to the Standards of Satisfactory Academic Progress or the Financial Aid Information section of the Student Handbook (www.gcc.mass.edu/student-and-academic-affairs/students/student-handbook/).
+Students may request a review of their individual circumstances to determine if they warrant additional action by contacting the Director of Advising and Transfer.
+Students receiving federal financial aid should refer to the Standards of Satisfactory Academic Progress or the Financial Aid Information section of the student handbook.
 Please be advised that different rules exist when considering status related to the College's Academic Standing rules and those for Financial Aid's Satisfactory Academic Progress.